-- Three-tier system: The act provides for the establishment of the three-tier system of Panchayati Raj in the states (village, intermediate and district level).
-States with a population less than 20 lakhs may not constitute the intermediate level.
+- Three-tier system: The Act provides for the establishment of the three-tier system of Panchayati Raj in the states (village, intermediate and district level).
+States with a population of less than 20 lakhs may not constitute the intermediate level.

-- Election of members and chairperson: The members to all the levels of the Panchayati Raj is elected directly and the chairperson to the intermediate and the district level is elected indirectly from the elected members and at the village level the Chairperson is elected as determined by the state government.
+- Election of members and chairperson: The members to all the levels of the Panchayati Raj are elected directly and the chairpersons to the intermediate and the district level are elected indirectly from the elected members and at the village level the Chairperson is elected as determined by the state government.

 - Reservation of seats: